 Among last year’s marine (water-related) deaths, which increased from 783 to 817, the vast majority were suffered by recreational boaters.
 The three other marine categories, commercial fishing, commercial passenger transport, and cargo transport, showed only minimal changes.

-With over 35 years of experience, the attorneys at Brown Moore and Associates can help you evaluate your rights and responsibilities if you’re involved in a transportation-related accident.
+With over 35 years of experience, the motorcycle accident attorneys at Brown Moore and Associates can help you evaluate your rights and responsibilities if you’re involved in a transportation-related accident.